vkmouse/Homework_DIP/README.md

 ## The homework for digital image processing course
 This project include five homeworks for digital image processing course.
-The code is written with C++ and Opencv.
+The code is written with C++ and OpenCV.
 The environment setup and the implements of each homework will be introduced below.

 ### Environment setup
 Install OpenCV on ubuntu.
 The following example installs OpenCV with the docker image.
 So first you have to install docker.